kemitchell/levelup-examples/Simple-Index.md

 ```

 The code in this file's fenced code blocks example can be run like a test.
-You can pull extract is automatically with `npm install --global defence-cli
+You can extract is automatically with `npm install --global defence-cli &&
-&& defence Simple-Index.md` and run it for yourself with `defence file | node`.
+defence Simple-Index.md` and run it for yourself with `defence file | node`.

 The `done` flag is set only when the last of our asynchronous callbacks
 finishes, so we can test that everything was invoked as expected.